lgbouma/lgbouma.com/content/bio.md

 )

-Outside of work, I enjoy spending time with family and friends, reading, and getting outside.
+Outside of work, I enjoy spending time with family and friends, reading, climbing, and exploring the outdoors.

 ![river](/images/riv.jpg)